KOSASIH/ExoTech-Trailblazer/README.md

 # Spacecraft Trajectory Prediction

 In this task, we will create a machine learning model that can predict the optimal trajectory for a spacecraft during interplanetary travel.
 The model will take into account various factors such as gravitational forces, planetary alignments, and fuel consumption.
 Let's start by importing the [necessary libraries and data](necessary_libraries_and_data.py).

+Next, we will [train](  )the machine learning model using linear regression.